dmitrybilyk/interview/src/main/java/com/conduct/interview/_7_patterns/behavioral/strategy/strategy.md

-The Strategy pattern allows defining a family of algorithms, encapsulating each one, and making them interchangeable.
+The Strategy pattern allows defining a comunity of algorithms, encapsulating each one, and making them interchangeable.
 The algorithm can vary independently of clients using it.